lusentis/dawson-docs-preview/README.md

 you should install dawson using npm or yarn: `npm install -g dawson` or `yarn global add dawson`.
 You should then be able to run a `dawson --help` command.
 You're kindly invited to keep dawson up-to-date, starting with `v1.0.0` we will never introduce backwards-incompatible changes between non-major versions, following strict [SemVer](http://semver.org).

+### package.json and entry point
+dawson reads the contents of a file named `api.js` in your current working directory.
+You should write (or just `export`) your functions in this `api.js` file.
+dawson uses the `name` field in the `package.json` file in your current working directory to determine the app name, which will be used as a prefix for many AWS Resources that are created automatically.
+Make sure you have correctly set the `name` field as changing it later will require the whole app to be re-deployed.

 ### working with *stage*s
 You may want to have more than one deployment for your app, for example you might want to create separate *development* and *production* deployments: you can use the `--stage` parameter when running dawson (or set a DAWSON_STAGE env variable) to tell dawson which stage to operate on.
 By default, dawson uses a stage named `"default"`.
 Stages are completely isolated one to each other and they may also have different configurations, including different domain names.